xcompile/zuehlke-interview-roman-numerals/README.md

-# Tasks
+\#zuehlke \#coding-challenge \#senior-software-engineer

-Repository presenting examples for Zuehlke coding interviews for Senior Engineer.
+This repository is presenting examples for Zuehlke coding interviews for Senior Engineer.
 In a pair programming interview you are given the chance to solve an algorithmic challenge.
 The challenge is not difficult but approaching it correctly is important.